jiasquaredfu/Wyss-Institute-Protein-Design-Workshops/README.md

-# Wyss-Institute-Protein-Design-Workshops
+# Wyss Institute Protein Design Workshops
-Workshop series at the Wyss Institute covering the basics computational protein design, current workflows and de novo design strategies.
+Welcome to the Wyss Institute protein design workshops covering the basics computational protein design, current workflows and de novo design strategies.

 # Workshop hardware requirements
 Before we can start, these following items are required for running software for this workshop!